Irrevocable Trust vs. LLC for Asset Protection in Florida

 An LLC protects assets through entity separation.
 Property held inside the LLC belongs to the entity, not to the individual members.
 When a creditor sues an LLC member personally, the creditor’s remedy against the member’s LLC interest is limited to a charging order—a court-issued lien that redirects distributions from the LLC to the creditor.
 The charging order does not give the creditor ownership of the LLC interest, voting rights, or access to the LLC’s assets.

-The difference matters in practice.
-A trust removes the asset from the owner’s balance sheet.
+An irrevocable trust removes the asset from the owner’s balance sheet entirely.
 An LLC keeps the asset on the owner’s balance sheet but wraps it in a layer of entity protection that limits how creditors can collect.
+That distinction drives every decision about which structure to use for which asset.

 How Creditors Attack Each Structure

-The other major vulnerability is Florida’s prohibition on self-settled trusts.
+Florida’s prohibition on self-settled trusts is the other major vulnerability.
 Under § 736.0505(1)(b), if the person who created and funded the trust is also a beneficiary, creditors can reach the maximum amount the trustee could distribute.
-This rule eliminates the protection entirely for anyone who tries to protect their own assets through a trust they control and benefit from.
+This rule eliminates the protection entirely for anyone who tries to protect their own assets through an irrevocable trust they also benefit from.

 Creditors also attack LLCs by piercing the entity veil.
 If the LLC’s owner commingled personal and business funds, failed to observe corporate formalities, or used the LLC as a personal piggy bank, a court may disregard the entity and treat its assets as the owner’s personal property.
 An irrevocable trust has no equivalent vulnerability because the trust’s protection comes from the transfer of ownership, not from entity formalities.

-The practical consequence: an irrevocable trust requires giving up beneficial access to the assets.
-An LLC does not.
-For people who need continued access to income from the protected assets, an LLC may be more practical.
+For people who need continued access to income from the protected assets, an LLC may be more practical because it does not require giving up beneficial access.
 For people who can afford to shift wealth to a spouse or children, an irrevocable trust provides stronger protection because the asset is no longer theirs at all.

 A spousal limited access trust partially bridges this divide.
-Florida Statutes § 736.0505(3) protects a trust created by one spouse when the other spouse is the beneficiary.
+Florida Statutes § 736.0505(3) protects an irrevocable trust created by one spouse when the other spouse is the beneficiary.
 The creating spouse has indirect access to trust assets through the beneficiary spouse, though the protection depends on the marriage remaining intact.

 What Each Structure Protects Best